superg3m/ckit/README.md

 		#1.
 Mandate that the code be written in a specific way that avoid this problem.
 			- very error prone (I litterally made this error myself when writing spline points)
 		#2

+	Rethink dynamic allocations I think I need to get rid of the vector completely There is a different line of thinking that doesn't use dynamic allocations I don't necessarily have to push spline points I can just calculate how much something is needed before hand.

 # Goals
 ### key